 For further information, contact Dr. René Bes, firstname.lastname@example.org

 In a common lithium ion rechargeable battery, the negative and positive electrodes are typically sandwiched together with a separator – a porous membrane in which an ion-conducting electrolyte solution is embedded.
-For avoiding radiation damage to the electrolyte solution during synchrotron beam experiments, a flow cell will be designed where the electrolyte solution is continuously streamed through the separator.
-The project will consist of the design, realization and testing the cell in experiments using synchrotron light, especially in inelastic x-ray scattering experiments.
+The project will consist of the design, realization and testing a new type of flow cell in experiments using synchrotron light at ESRF beamline ID20.

 Tel. +358 2941 50638

 Research fields of the Institute for Atmospheric and Earth System Research (INAR) include atmospheric aerosol particles, ecosystem-atmosphere interactions, climate change, air quality, boundary layer meteorology, hydrosphere geophysics, simulations of molecular clusters, dynamic, numeric and radar meteorology, and forest ecological studies.
-INAR is leading the Atmosphere and Climate Competence Center (ACCC) of the Academy of Finland.
+INAR is leading the Atmosphere and Climate Competence Center (ACCC), Flagship of the Research Council of Finland.

-Application deadline is 31.1.2023.
-Based on the initial review of the applications, some of the applicants will be interviewed in early February 2023.
+Application deadline is 31.1.2024.
+Based on the initial review of the received applications, some of the applicants will be interviewed in early February 2024.

 Read more about HIP summer job opportunities at https://www.hip.fi/jobs-vacancies/summer-jobs/summer-jobs-at-cern/

-The Department of Computer Science offers over 25 salaried internships in multiple research areas for summer 2023.
-The application period begins on Wednesday the 18th of January 2023, and the application deadline for these positions is on Tuesday the 31st of January 2023.
+The Department of Computer Science offers around 20 salaried internships in multiple research areas for summer 2023.
+The application period begins on Monday the 15th of January 2024, and the application deadline for these positions is on Wednesday the 31st of January 2024.